New Google Workspace icons rolling out on Android, web - 9to5Google

 Another change sees Google update the icon that appears in the Android status bar.
 It gets the Material Theme treatment and is now just a hollowed outline.

 The new Drive icon is also appearing in the web app.
-This is a straightforward replacement in the top-left corner, though the favicon has not been updated, resulting in a mismatch.
+This is a straightforward replacement in the top-left corner and to the favicon.
 The icon in the web app launcher is also still the older variant.

 FTC: We use income earning auto affiliate links.
 More.